OPEN FRAME MONITOR

 • Video input: HDMI / VGA / DVI / DP (LVDS / eDP project-based)

-• Touch communication: USB
+• Touch communication: USB connection for PCAP or resistive touch requirements

-• Mainboard or controller model (if known)
+• Mainboard or controller model, if known

-• Preferred video interface
+• Preferred video interface or available I/O ports

-• Available power rail (if known)
+• Available power rail or power input limitation, if known

 Touch Use Conditions & Cover Glass Definition

-Touch selection
+Touch options

 • PCAP: multi-touch support for most modern HMI interfaces

-• Resistive: simple touch operation where required by system preference
+• Resistive: simple touch operation where required by system preference or legacy design

 Contact method

-Glove, wet use, stylus, or bare finger.
+Glove, wet use, stylus, or bare finger operation.

 Exposure

-Water, dust, oils, and cleaning agents.
+Water, dust, oils, cleaning agents, or public-use contact.

 Cover glass

-Thickness, surface treatment, and optional printing.
+Glass thickness, edge treatment, surface coating, and optional printing.

 REFERENCE